nanoporetech/megalodon/README.rst

     - ``percent_identity`` is defined as ``num_matched_bases`` / ``num_align_bases``
 - Modified Base Calls

+  - In order to restrict modified base calls to a particular motif specify the ``--mod-motif`` along with the modified base, canonical motif and relative modified base position within the motif.
+For example in order to output only CpG methylation specify ``--mod-motif Z CG 0``.
   - Per-read modified base calls

     - Per-read SQL DB containing scores at each tested reference location

       - Contains an indexed table with per-read, per-position, modified base scores, as well as auxiliary tables with read, modification type and reference position information.
-    - Tab-delimited output can be produced by adding the ``--write-mods-text`` flag
+    - Tab-delimited output can be produced by adding the ``--write-mods-text`` flag or produced after a run using the ``megalodon/scripts/write_per_read_modified_base_text.py`` script.
   - Aggregated calls

     - Aggregated calls are output in either bedMethyl format (default; one file per modified base), a VCF variant format (including all modified bases) or wiggle format (one file per modified base/strand combination).